A Look At the Lightning Network

-If/when the network encounters persistently high base layer fees, tons of base layer transactions being used to open lightning channels, and an inability to onboard all of the users that want to onboard to the network self-custodially, then that would spark more interest in developing further scaling solutions, including the possibility of new broad-consensus soft forks and other changes.
+If/when the network encounters persistently high base layer fees, tons of base layer transactions being used to open lightning channels, and an inability to onboard all of the users that want to onboard to the network self-custodial, then that would spark more interest in developing further scaling solutions, including the possibility of new broad-consensus soft forks and other changes.

 For thousands of years, commerce and money moved at the same speed: the speed of foot, horses, and ships.
-People’s ability to do transactions, and the bearer assets they transacted with (mainly gold and silver), had no inherent difference in terms of speed.
+People’s ability to do transactions, and the bearer assets they transacted with (mainly gold and silver), had no inherent difference in speed.

 There’s a race now between public and private developers.

 On one hand, things like the Bitcoin/Lightning stack are racing ahead with stateless monetary assets and cheap and instant payment channels.
 Since it’s open source, developers around the world can work on various parts of it to any extent they want.
 Combined with how finite of an asset bitcoins are, this is leading to substantial adoption and development, even as the price fluctuates wildly based on leverage and big investors and all sorts of reasons.
-Individuals, startups, and even some large corporations contribute development efforts to it.
+Individuals, startups, and even some large corporations contribute to development efforts.

-While governments are slower than the open source private sector and have a less attractive set of incentives (maintaining an inflationary system, maintaining seigniorage with the system, enhancing surveillance and control capabilities on the users of the system, and so forth), they do have the power of taxation and regulation over their open source private sector competition.
+While governments are slower than the open source private sector and have a less attractive set of incentives (maintaining an inflationary system, maintaining seigniorage with the system, enhancing surveillance and control capabilities on the users of the system, and so forth), they do have the power of taxation and regulation over their open source private-sector competition.

 However, this power of taxation and regulation is limited by their rule of law, the will of the people, and their desire to encourage innovation-focused businesses to remain in their jurisdiction rather than go elsewhere in the global marketplace.

-Instead, the main ways that policymakers can control the industry are via on-ramps, taxation, and regulation.
-They can block fiat bank connections to digital asset exchanges, or regulate their usage with strict KYC AML compliance checks in and out of large digital asset exchanges combined with blockchain surveillance to track addresses.
-They can make it hard to serve as a custodian for digital assets, or make it hard for users to withdraw coins from custodians.
+Instead, the main ways policymakers can control the industry are via on-ramps, taxation, and regulation.
+They can block fiat bank connections to digital asset exchanges or regulate their usage with strict KYC AML compliance checks in and out of large digital asset exchanges combined with blockchain surveillance to track addresses.
+They can make it hard to serve as a custodian for digital assets or make it hard for users to withdraw coins from custodians.
 There are ways around this, but all of these are frictions and control points for large pools of capital.

-In problematic jurisdictions like Turkey with massive inflation or Russia with authoritarianism, they are more prone to say that it’s illegal for merchants to accept bitcoin or other digital assets as payment for goods and services and force people to try to use their fiat currency instead.
-But to the extent that they can even enforce such rules, they do so at the risk of cutting off their population from the rest of the world, using ever-stronger means of controlling information and open source software, and deterring innovation from happening within their jurisdiction.
+In problematic jurisdictions like Turkey, with massive inflation, or Russia, with authoritarianism, they are more prone to say that it’s illegal for merchants to accept Bitcoin or other digital assets as payment for goods and services and force people to try to use their fiat currency instead.
+But to the extent that they can even enforce such rules, they do so at the risk of cutting off their population from the rest of the world, using ever-stronger means of controlling information and open-source software, and deterring innovation from happening within their jurisdiction.